You don't need to decide today

 Home decisions go beyond the house.
 They connect to your life, family routines, financial security, and your future.
 These choices matter because they impact many things that you care about.

 This guide helps you slow down.
 It encourages you to ask important questions.
-Discover what matters to you and what feels urgent.
 You likely have more time than you think.
 Using that time shows wisdom, not weakness.

 The real decision